nam-trinh/nam-trinh.github.io/_pages/list_todo.md

 {% include base_path %}

-These are 100 to-do items that I've been attempting to achieve for a long time.
+These are 100 to-do-before-I-die items that I've been attempting to achieve for a long time.
 Several achieved, the other still in progress ...
+&#10004; = "Achieved (or I think I achieved)"

+1. Become a strong person both physically and mentally &#10004;
+2. Become a regular reader &#10004;
+3. Travel to more than 10 countries (50%) &#10008;
-1. Become a good home cook (Well, not ambitious enough to use the word "Master Chef" here) &#10003;
+4. Become a good home cook (Well, not ambitious enough to use the word "Master Chef" here) &#10004;
-2. Become an excellent guitarist (not even close, still trying ...)
-(10%)
+5. Become an excellent guitarist (10%) &#10008;
+6. Launch a personal website &#10004;
+7. Publish 10 highly impactful research papers &#10008;
+8. Be a kind friend who's always willing to help a friend in need &#10004;
+9. Call my mom every week &#10008;
+10. Skydive &#10008;
+11. Jump off the bridge (not a suicide, just bungee)
+11. Meet Elon Musk and talk with him about the future of AI

+(To be updated)